 Students can come to the school office to ask for help in making a phone call.
 The office personnel will do their very best to accommodate the student's request.
 The school office requests that parents contact the school office if there is a need to talk with a student.
-Please refrain from calling students directly on their cell phones.
+Please refrain from calling students directly on their cell phones or texting them through WhatsApp web.